souravkumardas27/titanic-predictor/README.md

 ## 📄 License

-This project is licensed under the MIT License. © 2025 Your Name.
+This project is licensed under the MIT License. © 2025 Sourav Kumar Das.
 See the [LICENSE](LICENSE) file for full details.

 ## 🙏 Acknowledgments